simonmichael/hledger/MANUAL.md

 (the old `convert` command is no longer needed.)

 An arbitrary CSV file does not provide enough information to be parsed as a journal.
-So when reading CSV, hledger first reads an additional file called the [rules file](#the-rules-file), which identifies the CSV fields and assigns accounts.
-For reading `FILE.csv`, hledger uses a rules file in the same directory called `FILE.rules`, auto-creating it if needed.
-You should configure the rules to best match your CSV file.
+So when reading CSV, hledger looks for an additional [rules file](#the-rules-file), which identifies the CSV fields and assigns accounts.
+For reading `FILE.csv`, hledger uses `FILE.rules` in the same directory, auto-creating it if needed.
+You should configure the rules file to get the best data from your CSV file.
 You can specify a different rules file with `--rules-file` (useful when reading from standard input).

 An example - sample.csv: